This blog may contain affiliate links. Read our disclosure policy for more info.

-10. Pigeon Island
+10. Pigeon Island Beaches

 Pigeon Island is a small island off the coast of Trincomalee, Sri Lanka.
-The entire island and the surrounding water is actually a national park and is protected because of its very beautiful and unique ecosystems.
+The entire island and the surrounding water is actually a national park and is protected because of their very beautiful and unique ecosystems.

 One of the biggest drawcards to Pigeon Island is the marine life which includes turtles and Black Tip Reef Sharks.
 These guys are so common in the area that you’re almost guaranteed to see them!